yunheL/DG_updated/README.md

 This MNIST\_TF implementation attemps to partition the training gradient and only use part of the gradient for training.

 # Usage
-Run ps.sh and experiment.sh to start for experiment.
+Run ps.sh and experiment.sh to start experiment.
 They can either be on the same instance or different ones.

+Modify the important parameters listed below before starting the experiment.

-The experiment script will create a log file for the evluation out put.
+The experiment script will create a log file for the evluation output.

 ## Important Parameters
 **ps\_hosts:** The IP addresses of ps instances.